Diffuse Supernova Neutrino Background Search at Super-Kamiokande: Background Sources

 \subsection{Reactor neutrinos}

 Antineutrinos emitted from nearby nuclear reactors can undergo IBDs in SK and therefore be mistaken as the DSNB signal at low energies.
 We estimate the reactor antineutrino flux using the \texttt{SKReact} code~\cite{bib:skreact} developed for the SK reactor neutrino analysis.
 This code uses the reactor neutrino model from Ref.~\cite{bib:reactornumodel} based on IAEA records~\cite{international2005iaea} to evaluate the electron antineutrino fluxes for any reactor in the world, and simulates oscillation effects.
 The resulting flux prediction also accounts for the time dependence of the reactor antineutrino flux due to changes in reactor activity.
 The expected total reactor neutrino flux at SK can thus be predicted up to $E_\nu^\text{max} = 9.2$~MeV.
-The expected reactor neutrino spectrum is obtained from this predicted flux using the IBD simulation, as shown in Fig.~\ref{fig:reacspec}.
-Due to energy resolution effects, this spectrum extends up to $\sim$10~MeV reconstructed energy and dominates over DSNB predictions there.
-In the 7.5$-$9.5~MeV reconstructed kinetic electron energy range, for example, the reactor antineutrino background is about 6 times higher than the DSNB signal predicted by the Horiuchi$+$09 6~MeV model~\cite{bib:horiuchi09}.
+The expected reactor neutrino spectrum is obtained from this predicted flux using the IBD simulation, and is shown in Fig.~\ref{fig:reacspec}.
+Above 6~MeV, as can be seen in this figure, the reconstructed spectrum is primarily shaped by resolution effects.
+Since the reactor antineutrino spectrum has been constrained up to 12~MeV by Daya Bay~\cite{bib:dayabay}, possible antineutrino contributions above $E_\nu^\text{max}$ can be safely neglected in this study.
+In the 7.5$-$9.5~MeV reconstructed kinetic electron energy range, the reactor antineutrino background is about 6 times higher than the DSNB signal predicted by the Horiuchi$+$09 6~MeV model~\cite{bib:horiuchi09}.
 Reactor antineutrino backgrounds thus effectively set a lower energy threshold for the DSNB search.